Russia may join sports events in Asia ahead of 2024 Olympics - WHIZ News

 The IOC recommended on Feb.
 28 — four days after the Russian invasion of Ukraine began — that Russian and Belarusian athletes should be excluded from competition, citing concerns over safety and the integrity of competitions.
 Most Olympic sports followed its lead and imposed bans.

-The Olympic Summit, a conference hosted by the International Olympic Committee and chaired by President Thomas Bach, agreed Friday that the IOC will “lead the further exploration” of an initiative from the Olympic Council of Asia to allow Russia and Belarus to compete there, according to a statement.
-A series of consultations are planned with sports federations, athletes and national sports bodies.
+The Olympic Summit, a conference hosted by the IOC and chaired by Bach, agreed Friday that the IOC will “lead the further exploration” of an initiative from the Olympic Council of Asia to allow Russia and Belarus to compete there, according to a statement.
+Consultations are planned with sports federations, athletes and national sports bodies.

-“In the course of the debate, the Acting President of the Olympic Council of Asia (OCA) stated that, on the Asian continent, the reasons for the protective measures no longer exist,” the IOC statement said.
+“In the course of the debate, the acting president of the Olympic Council of Asia stated that, on the Asian continent, the reasons for the protective measures no longer exist,” the IOC statement said.

 “The OCA offered to facilitate the participation of athletes from Russia and Belarus in competitions in Asia under its authority, while respecting the sanctions in place.”